brucestull/DjangoStarter-heroku/notes/create_heroku_application_server_instance.md

         -a---          2022-06-20    21:14           2302 README.md
         ```

-1. Log in to Heroku CLI (user may be redirected to browser for login credentials):
+1. Log in to Heroku CLI if not already logged in (user may be redirected to browser for login credentials):
     `heroku login`
     * Sample output:
         ```